Skip to main content

 In summary

-If you're going to put a large expense on your credit card, it is generally a good idea to notify your card issuer before you make the purchase, if possible.
-This can increase the chance that the transaction goes smoothly and isn't flagged as unusual by your card issuer.
-You may want to check your credit limit before making a big purchase to ensure you have enough available credit.
+If you're going to put a large expense on your credit card, you do not need to notify your card issuer before you make the purchase.
+However, you may want to check your credit limit to ensure you have enough credit available.

 What to read next